 Elefront was developed by Ramon van der Heijden and is a plug-in focusing on managing model data and interaction with Rhino objects.
-The plug-in allows users to bake geometry to the Rhino model with the option of specifying attributes, including an unlimited amount of user defined attributes by means of key-value pairs.
-This way it is possible to treat a 3D Rhino model as a data base, where each object ‘knows’ what it is, what it belongs to, where it should go, what size it is, when it needs to be fabricated, etc. Instead of trying to store geometry in a database, Elefront stores data in a ‘Geometrybase’, thereby turning your Rhino model into a quasi BIM model or as Ramon refers to it, ‘SoftBIM’.
+The plug-in allows users to bake geometry to the Rhino model with the option of specifying attributes.
+These attributes include an unlimited amount of user-defined attributes using key-value pairs.
+This way it is possible to treat a 3D Rhino model as a database.
+Each object ‘knows’ what it is, what it belongs to, where it should go, what size it is, when it needs to be fabricated, etc. Instead of trying to store geometry in a database, Elefront stores data in a ‘Geometrybase’.
+Thereby turning your Rhino model into a quasi BIM model or as Ramon refers to it, ‘SoftBIM’.

 Here are a few useful components that I use regularly:

-- ‘Bake Objects’ – Required inputs include: Geometry, attributes, bake name and Boolean toggle to active.
+Required inputs include: Geometry, attributes, bake name and Boolean toggle to active.
 One of the cool features of this component is that if a name is specified, all objects that were previously baked with the same name will be automatically deleted once the new objects are created.
-This means that you no longer have to manually delete previously baked geometry before re-baking them.
+This setting means that you no longer have to delete previously baked geometry before re-baking them.

-- ‘Get User Attributes’ and ‘Get User Values’ – One of the powerful advantages of Elefront is the ability to bake objects into Rhino and then reference them back into Grasshopper.
-When doing this, you will need to perform a solution recompute (F5) before Elefront will be able to read the baked Rhino geometry.
+One of the powerful advantages of Elefront is the ability to bake objects into Rhino and then reference them back into Grasshopper.
+When doing this, you will need to perform a solution recompute (F5) before Elefront can read the baked Rhino geometry.

-- ‘Data Description’ – This component will help you organise your grasshopper definitions by allowing you to set a description which will automatically be updated downstream if you modify the description.
+This component will help you organise your grasshopper definitions.
+By setting a description, it will automatically be updated downstream if modified.